hkchai/roles/README.md

 # Roles And Permissions For Laravel 5

+NOTE: I(hkchai) have made some modification on this package

 Powerful package for handling roles and permissions in Laravel 5 (5.1 and also 5.0).

 - [Installation](#installation)